• Skip to primary navigation

 oslo opera house

-Check out Oslo’s brand new “Instagram spot” Deichman library
+Check out Oslo’s new “Instagram spot” Deichman library

 I actually laughed out loud when I saw Oslo’s new library being advertised in Norwegian media as Oslo’s new Instagram spot.
 And then I sort of wanted to cry – is this what libraries have become?
 But then I saw photos of the Deichman library and wow, it is definitely photo friendly.